visioninhope/promptfoo/site/docs/red-team/configuration.md

               - 'file:///etc/passwd'
     ```
   - By default uses a [target URL](https://promptfoo.dev/plugin-helpers/ssrf.txt) on the promptfoo.dev host.
 We recommend placing with your own internal URL.
+- `unrestricted-access`: Checks if the model attempts to excessively access or automate sensitive business flows that could harm the business.
+  - Takes a `config` object with `targetFlows` property.
+For example:
+    ```yaml
+    redteam:
+      plugins:
+        - id: 'unrestricted-access'
+          config:
+            targetFlows:
+              - 'User Account Creation'
+              - 'Financial Transactions'
+              - 'Data Export'
+    ```
+- `resource-consumption`: Checks if the model attempts to exhaust system resources or exploit the lack of proper consumption limits.
+  - Takes a `config` object with `targetResources` property.
+For example:
+    ```yaml
+    redteam:
+      plugins:
+        - id: 'resource-consumption'
+          config:
+            targetResources:
+              - 'CPU'
+              - 'Memory'
+              - 'Storage'
+              - 'Network Bandwidth'
+    ```

 ### Plugin Collections